-In the following, I have collected some hints concerning the equipment and tips & tricks that have proven to be good on our African safaris so far.
+In the following, I have collected some hints concerning the equipment and tips & tricks that have proven to be good on our African safaris in Kenya an Tanzania so far.

 The best shots usually are usually taken in the early morning and late evening hours.
 Most of the animals rest at noon, moreover, photography with a long telephoto lens from a distance is hardly possible at that time because of the heat shimmering of the air.
 Despite the light-sensitive sensors of today’s digital cameras, it is therefore often necessary to use fast telephoto lenses.